craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Traits/Traits - Mentality.md

 ###### REQ: 5EXP, Unbreakable
 ''

-This trait inherits and replaces the 'Courageous' Mentality Trait.
+This trait inherits and replaces the 'Unbreakable' Mentality Trait.

-- While you do not have a Wound, you have
+- While you do not have a Wound, you gain gain 1 Bludgeoning, Piercing, and Slashing Damage Resistance.

 ## Threatening Bravado
 ###### REQ: 5EXP, Courageous
 ''